-The carrying amounts of cash and cash equivalents, short-term investments, receivables, short-term debt, and accounts payable approximate fair value due to the short-term maturities of these financial instruments (Level 1).
+The carrying amounts of cash and cash equivalents, short-term investments, receivables, and accounts payable approximate fair value due to the short-term maturities of these financial instruments (Level 1).
 The fair values and carrying values of the Company's long-term debt are disclosed in Note 6.

-The following table presents information about the Company's financial assets and liabilities that are measured at fair value on a recurring basis and their assigned levels within the valuation hierarchy as of December 31, 2022 (Successor) (in thousands):
+The following table presents information about the Company's financial assets and liabilities that are measured at fair value on a recurring basis and their assigned levels within the valuation hierarchy as of December 31, 2023 (in thousands):

-Level 1 Le evel 2 L evel 3
+Level 1 Level 2 Level 3

 Assets

+Interest rate collars \$ \$ 1,986 \$

+Liabilities

-Interest rate swaps 9 \$ \$ 11.570 \$
+Interest rate swaps \$ \$ 1,576 \$